ethankrein/BashPaper/README.md

 * Loops a check of the current wallpapers hash.
 If it doesn't match our set wallpaper, we re-set the wallpaper and hash.

 ### sampleicon.icns
+* Cutout of the Bee Movie wallpaper currently referenced in the script.
 * Sample icon intended as a placeholder for creation of application using [Sveinbjorn Thordarson's Platypus](https://github.com/sveinbjornt/Platypus).
 * Converted from .png to .icns using [offdrive](https://offdrive.com/convert/png/icns).